 Proposed statutes or amendments to existing statutes are presented to the House of Commons, Senate or legislature as Bills.
 Bills of both the Canadian Senate and the House of Commons are available through LEGISinfo on the Parliament of Canada's website.

 (Fee based: Free for students / faculty of Douglas College)

 There is no "official" online version of the Statutes of British Columbia.
-The official version is only available in print through the BC government's Queen's Printer.
+The official version is only available in print through the BC government's King's Printer.
 However, online versions are available for private study and research.

-BC Laws, under the direction of the Queen's Printer, provides free public access to the current laws of British Columbia.
+BC Laws, under the direction of the King's Printer, provides free public access to the current laws of British Columbia.
 This unofficial, but current consolidation of the statutes and regulations of BC is updated every seven to 14 days.